lopikss/lopikss.github.io/README.md

 # ruffle embed code
-embed flash games in to your own website i do recomand using EasyRuffleEmbedCode.html if your unknown to html
+embed flash games in to your own website. i do recomand using EasyRuffleEmbedCode.html if your unknown to html

 ## features for EasyRuffleEmbedCode.html